wAuner/libtorchMNISTAbstraction/README.md

-# CppND Capstone: Interactive libtorch command line MNIST app
+# CppND Capstone: highlevel libtorch MNIST API

 The project uses the Pytorch C++ API libtorch to provide a higher level API to train, test, load and save an image classification model for the MNIST dataset.
 This higher level API creates a model that exemplary abstracts the lower level